coderefinery/train-the-trainer/content/lesson-design.md

 ### Why is it good to have a process?:

 - Having a semi-rigid design process can **save time** to start drafting.
+- It allows collaborative development of teaching material.
 - It will probably **increase quality and relevance** of lessons for learners.
 - **We aren't perfect yet.**  CodeRefinery is still striving to get better at this, and we are more ad-hoc than you might think.